 Austria ends lockdown restrictions for vaccinated people

-Austria ended lockdown restrictions for vaccinated people across most of the country on Sunday, three weeks after reimposing strict rules to combat a rising wave of coronavirus infections
+Austria has ended lockdown restrictions for vaccinated people across most of the country

 VIENNA -- Austria ended lockdown restrictions for vaccinated people across most of the country on Sunday, three weeks after reimposing strict rules to combat a rising wave of coronavirus infections.